Scotty (Star Trek): In popular culture

 Scotty's operation of the Enterprise transporter system inspired the catchphrase "Beam me up, Scotty", which gained currency in popular culture beyond Star Trek fans (most notably by former U.S. Representative James Traficant), even though the exact phrase is not spoken in that way in the original series, it is used frequently in the animated series.
 In Star Trek IV: The Voyage Home, Kirk says, "Scotty, beam me up."

-Doohan himself briefly reprised the role for a gag cameo in the action comedy Loaded Weapon 1 (1993), as well as being Scotty in the movie Knight Rider 2000 (1991), while parodies of Scotty or his accent appear in such media as World of Warcraft (2004), Spaceballs (1987),Tale Spin, Goof Troop, The Simpsons, Ace Ventura: Pet Detective (1994), Beavis and Butt-Head, and All That.
+Doohan himself briefly reprised the role for a gag cameo in the action comedy Loaded Weapon 1 (1993), as well as being Scotty in the movie Knight Rider 2000 (1991), while parodies of Scotty or his accent appear in such media as World of Warcraft (2004), Spaceballs (1987), TaleSpin, Goof Troop, The Simpsons, Ace Ventura: Pet Detective (1994), Beavis and Butt-Head, and All That.
 Scotty also appeared in a Far Side comic, where he was in Hell.

 In the song "Boat Drinks", singer-songwriter Jimmy Buffett asks, "Could you beam me somewhere, Mister Scott?
 Any old place, here on Earth or in space, you pick the century and I'll pick the spot."
 Rap artists D4L have a song "Scotty" that uses his character and Star Trek, as do Relient K in their song "Beaming".